BrentMifsud/AsyncValue/README.md

 }
 ```

-There is also an `.onRecieve(stream:perform:)` view modifier that allows you to respond to changes from an @AsyncValue
+There is also an `.onRecieve(sequence:perform:)` view modifier that allows you to respond to changes from any AsyncSequence.

 ```swift
 struct MyView: View {